bentoml/BentoML/docs/source/concepts/service.rst

 Composite Types
 ^^^^^^^^^^^^^^^

-The :code:`Multipart` IO descriptors can be used to group multiple IO Descriptor instances, which allows the API function to accept multiple arguments or return multiple values.
+The ``Multipart`` IO descriptors can be used to group multiple IO Descriptor instances, which allows the API function to accept multiple arguments or return multiple values.
 Each IO descriptor can be customized with independent schema and validation
 logic: